-Table 1 Recommendations a nd advice for specific animals Locate enclosures at least 20 metres from any dwelling or place where food is kept, processed or stored, or 6 metres from any roadway or 1 metre from any property boundary.
+Table 1 Recommendation s and advice for specific animals Recommended number A stocking rate should be calculated in accordance with Meat & Livestock Australia guidelines.
+Recommended requirements Keep animals a minimum of 9 metres from any dwelling, school, shop office, factory, workshop, church or other place of public worship public hall or premises used for manufacturing, preparing or storing food.
+Locate enclosures at least 20 metres from any dwelling or place where food is kept, processed or stored, or 6 metres from any roadway or 1 metre from any adjoining property boundary.
 Enclose yard areas to prevent escape.
 Keep feed that is packaged or otherwise requires storage in a manner that prevents access by vermin.
 Advice Not permitted in R1, R2 and R3 zones.
-Commercial agriculture is not permitted in all Residential Zones.
+Commercial agriculture is no permitted in all Residential Zones.
 Goats must not be slaughtered at the premises on which they are kept.
 They must be transported to an accredited abattoir.
-Refer also to management practices for Agriculture - Livestock on the NSW Department of Primary Industries website www.dpi.nsw.gov. au Competition and habitat degradation by Feral Goats, Capra hircus is listed as a key threatening process under Schedule 3 of the Threatened Species Conservation Act 1995; owners must ensure goats are contained on the site.
-Guinea Pi gs Recomme ended number Adult stocking rate of 1 per 0.5 square metre of hutch.
-Recomme ended requirements The hutch must be located at the rear of the property, at least 4.5 metres from any dwelling and 1 metre from any property boundary.
+Refer also to management practices for Agriculture - Livestock on the NSW Department of Primary Industries website www.dpi.nsw.gov.au Competition and habitat degradation by Feral Goats, Capra hircus is listed as a key threatening process under Schedule 4 of the Biodiversity Conservation Act 2016; owners must ensure goats are contained on the site.
+Guinea Pigs Recommended number Adult stocking rate of 1 per 0.5 square metre of hutch.
+Recommended requirements The hutch must be located at the rear of the property, at least 4.5 metres from any dwelling and 1 metre from any adjoining property boundary.
 Guinea pigs must be contained within the rear yard area of the premise.
 Hutches must be kept in a clean state so as not to attract vermin and constructed in a manner that will exclude predators.
 Feed must be stored in secure containers to prevent access by vermin.
 Advice It is recommended that males be separated from each other to prevent animals fighting and creating a noise nuisance.
 Guinea pigs breed from 3 months of age.
-Horses (m nare, stallion, gelding, o colt, filly, foal, hinny, mule, donkey and ass) Recomme ended number A stocking rate should be calculated in accordance with Meat & Livestock Australia guidelines Recomme ended requirements Keep animals a minimum of 9 metres from any dwelling, school, shop, office, factory, workshop, church or other place of public worship, public hall or premises used for the manufacture, preparation or storage of food.
-Locate enclosures at least 20 metres from any dwelling or place where food is kept, processed or stored, or 6 metres from any roadway or 1 metre from any property boundary.
-Enclose horse yards to prevent escape.
+Horses (also includes mule, d onkey and ass) Recommended number A stocking rate should be calculated in accordance with Meat & Livestock Australia guidelines Recommended requirements Keep animals a minimum of 9 metres from any dwelling, school, shop office, factory, workshop, church or other place of public worship